Graph Quantum Magic Squares and Free Spectrahedra: Graph Quantum Magic Squares

 \end{definition} As usual we set

 and we always have

-Following the main question posed in \cite{DDN20}, we consider its graph-theoretic analogue.
-In this setting, we consider the matrix convex hull of the graph quantum permutation matrices, denoted by \( \mathrm{mconv}(\cPG)\), and we ask whether it covers all graph quantum magic squares:
+Following the main question in \cite{DDN20}, we consider its graph analogue.
+In this setting, we consider the matrix convex hull of the graph quantum permutation matrices, denoted by \( \mathrm{mconv}(\cPG)\), and we ask whether it covers the set of all graph quantum magic squares:

-As already observed in the non-graph case \cite{DDN20}, working directly with $\cPn$ is often difficult, whereas $\cCn$ is typically much easier to analyse.
-For this reason, in the graph setting it is useful to understand when $\cPG$ and $\cCG$ coincide, so that one may replace $\cPG$ with the easier-to-handle $\cCG$.
+As already observed in the non-graph case \cite{DDN20}, working directly with \(\cPn\) is often difficult, whereas the set \(\cCn\) is usually much easier to handle.
+For this reason, in the graph setting it is useful to understand when \(\cPG\) and \(\cCG\) coincide, so that we may replace \(\cPG\) with the set \(\cCG\).

-Understanding whether $\cPG = \cCG$ is equivalent to asking whether the graph has no quantum symmetry, i.e., whether its quantum automorphism group reduces to the classical one.
-Recall that a graph $\Gamma$ has no quantum symmetry if its quantum automorphism group $\Aut^{+}(\Gamma)$ coincides with the classical automorphism group $\Aut(\Gamma)$.
+Understanding whether \(\cPG = \cCG\) is equivalent to asking whether the graph has no quantum symmetry, i.e., whether its quantum automorphism group reduces to the classical one.
+As remarked in \autoref{sec:QAutGamma} that a graph \(\Gamma\) has no quantum symmetry if its quantum automorphism group \(\Aut^{+}(\Gamma)=\Aut(\Gamma)\).

-Thanks to the classification results in \cite{BB} and \cite{SS18}, many families of graphs with this property are known.
-For instance, the complete graphs $K_2$ and $K_3$, the cycle graphs $C_n$ for $n \neq 4$, and the Petersen graph all have no quantum symmetries, and therefore satisfy
+Thanks to the classification results in \cite{BB07} and \cite{Sch18}, many families of graphs with this property are known.
+For instance, the complete graphs \(K_2\) and \(K_3\), the cycle graphs \(C_n\) for \(n \neq 4\), and the Petersen graph all have no quantum symmetries, and therefore satisfy

-\subsection{A counterexample for the square graph $C_4$}
+\subsection{A counterexample for the square graph \(C_4\)}

-In the general (non-graph) quantum magic square setting, \cite{DDN20} established that the Birkhoff--von Neumann theorem does not extend to the quantum case.
+In the general (non-graph) quantum magic square setting, \cite{DDN20} showed that the Birkhoff--von Neumann theorem does not hold in the quantum case.

 The following result is the graph analogue of Theorem~\ref{thm:DDN}.